Swedish Royals Attend 2013 Nobel Prize Awards

 The Nobels are in memory of the Prizes’ founder, Alfred Nobel, and are a tradition for the Swedish Royal Family since 1901.
 Usually, Crown Princess Victoria and Princess Madeleine attend the ceremony, but due to other reasons were not present this year (Victoria attended the funeral of Nelson Mandela whilst Madeleine declined because of her pregnancy).

 The laureates for this year were François Englert and Peter W. Higgs (Physics); Martin Karplus, Michael Levitt and Arieh Warshel (Chemistry); James E. Rothman and Thomas C. Sudhof (Medicine); Alice Munro (Literature); and Eugene F. Fama, Lars Peter Hansen and Robert J. Shiller (Economic Sciences).
 Alice Munro, the laureate for Literature, wasn’t present, so her daughter Jenny received the prize instead.

 The events began at the Stockholm Concert Hall; and the male royals wore the Royal Order of the Seraphim, whilst Queen Silvia wore a red dress and the diamond nine-prong tiara.
-Princess Christina wore the Six Button Tiara.Filed under Swedish Royals
+Princess Christina wore the Six Button Tiara.Filed under Sweden

-Tagged Carl XVI Gustaf, Countess Bettina Bernadotte, Crown Princess Victoria, Nobel Prize, Philipp Haugg, Prince Carl Philip, Prince Daniel, Princess Christina of the Netherlands, Princess Madeleine, Queen Silvia, Tiaras.
+Tagged Carl XVI Gustaf of Sweden, Countess Bettina Bernadotte af Wisborg, Crown Princess Victoria of Sweden, Nobel Prize, Philipp Haugg, Prince Carl Philip of Sweden, Prince Daniel of Sweden, Princess Christina of the Netherlands, Princess Madeleine of Sweden, Queen Silvia of Sweden, Tiaras.